wj-bj/Unity_UITest/README.md

 # UITest
 The project is to construct UI for testing the development UI system with Unity 6
 ## Video Demonstration
-* The video demonstration is available to view [here](https://youtu.be/wb_heEd8LsU).
+* The video demonstration is available to view [here](https://youtube.com/shorts/Czn1FipqSxI).
 ## Introduction
 <p align="center">
     <img src="pics/flow.png" height="586" width="812">
 </p>

 This project consisof three UI panel: the UI for Main screen, Setting enviroment and Level complete.
 Each UI panel is linked by pressing the specific button which is indicated on the figure.
+Press G to switch the UI theme to Ghibli style, only for mainscreen UI.

 **Home Screen UI** – The main interface containing navigation elements with bar animation via scripts.